 Not through school, but since her favourite subjects are maths and science and she is very keen on doing kids science experiments at home, we have two monthly subscriptions.

-- I have recently subscribed to KiwiCo – STEM kits for kids (age based).
-In this subscription, a kit is delivered each month which contains kid-friendly instructions and materials for hands-on fun to explore science, technology, engineering and maths (STEM) topics.
+- I have recently subscribed to KiwiCo – STEAM kits for kids (age based).
+In this subscription, a kit is delivered each month which contains kid-friendly instructions and materials for hands-on fun to explore science, technology, engineering and maths (STEAM) topics.

 - ‘Math Factor’ online subscription where she learns easy maths tips and strategies through games and fun activities for her age.
 This has helped her a lot with her school work.

 - Last week, I attended ‘Tech She Can’ 3rd Anniversary celebration- a virtual event.
 It was a very interesting and very inspirational event.
 So, I decided to sign up my daughter to ‘Tech She Can’ as parents can sign up too for home-schooling.
-And the lessons and challenges are so interesting and fun.
-And we did one lesson over the weekend and my daughter loves it.
-And in her own words – ‘This is so much fun.
+The lessons and challenges are so interesting and fun: we did one lesson over the weekend and my daughter loves it.
+In her own words – ‘This is so much fun.
 I want to do more and more challenges’

 What advice do you have for those wishing to find a similar career?